kiwiandroiddev/holo-view-prototype/README.md

 * Automatically reset the observer's position after a few seconds of inactivity, animating the transition
 * Add a rotation factor to user settings
 * Make into Android live wallpaper
+* Support for a selection of 3D models and background scenes

 # Building